js-questions/jsquestions-server/README.md

 This will leave you with a database so clean that you can eat out of it.
 **Make sure to recomment them back out after it is cleaned**

+### Postman collection

+This repository includes a Postman collection to test the API.
+To install it click the "Import" button on the top left corner of Postman and select the postman-collection.json file of the root directory.

 ### db:seed

 This command is executed as one of the steps of docker's set-up process.